Questions to Ask Your Roofing Contractor

 - Does the contractor have insurance?
 Worker compensation and liability insurance are 2 essentials a roofing Roanoke contractor should have.
 Without them, the homeowner may be responsible for medical bills and other costs should a worker get injured while working on their roof.
 You might even ask to see a copy of the insurance certificate.

 - Is the contractor licensed in your state/city/county?
 Licensed contractors are held to higher standards and understand the city/county/state codes and laws.
 Arizona requires that roofing contractors be licensed with the state Registrar of Contractors (ROC).
 There are different classifications for commercial and residential roofing.
-When interviewing a roofing contractor ask for the ROC license.
+When interviewing a roofing contractor ask for the ROC license or their safety at heights ticket.
 FYI – a business license is NOT the same thing as a contractor’s license.
 A business license is only for tax purposes and has nothing to do with the proficiency of the contractor.

 - What is the company’s full name and address?
 Using the registered company name, you can check the Better Business Bureau and other places to see what their reputation is.
 If they don’t have a physical address, it might be cause for concern.